trackle-iot/trackle-library-cpp/README.md

 ### Supported hardware
 Trackle library is hardware agnostic.
 It depends on tinydtls that is compatible with contiki, esp-idf, posix, riot, windows and zephyr.

+### License
+Unless stated elsewhere, file headers or otherwise, all files herein are licensed under an LGPLv3 license.
+For more information, please read the LICENSE file.

 ### Download
 You can download last **Trackle Library** from [here](https://github.com/trackle-iot/trackle-library-cpp/releases/latest).